 - Link the results through to a dedicated Input_Actuals worksheet

 You now have a complete set of actuals to work with.
-It’s a process that can be updated regularly so that the financial model is always driven off the latest set of actuals.
+It’s a process that can be updated regularly so that the financial models are always driven off the latest set of actuals.

-We have supported numerous clients in building actuals-based models and I’d be pleased to speak with you or to arrange an on-screen demonstration.
+We have supported numerous clients in building actuals-based models and we’d be pleased to speak with you or to arrange an on-screen demonstration.